 - 1. All students will enter/leave MS/High School using Door A (the front doors).
 (See Entering or Leaving School section) - 2.
 Vehicles must be parked in the parking lot in an orderly fashion in the designated student spaces within designated area(s).
 Drive prudently and with caution.
 Those seen using poor judgment will be reported to the associate principal or principal and may lose parking/driving privileges. - 3.
-Student vehicles must remain in the parking lot from 8:03 a.m. until 3:20 p.m.
-Students are not to be in vehicles or the parking lot between the hours of 8:03 a.m. and 3:20 p.m. unless they have permission from the office.
+Student vehicles must remain in the parking lot from during the school day Students are not to be in vehicles or the parking lot during the school day unless they have permission from the office.
 Driving privileges may be suspended for any violations.
 City ordinance fines may be issued for disorderly conduct with a motor vehicle. - 4.
 No vehicles may be moved from the parking lot at any time during the school day, without special permission from the office, like Open Campus Lunch. - 5.
 Any tampering with, or damage to, either student or faculty vehicles, will be reported to the Bonduel Police Department - 6.
 Litter in the parking lot (bottles, paper, etc.) is prohibited.
 This includes evening events. - 7.
 Obey entrance and exit signs and speed zones.
 Students shall leave the parking area by way of Green Bay Street. - 8.
 Snowmobiling is always prohibited. - 9.
 The nonrefundable rental fee of \$20 per year must be paid prior to parking your motor vehicle at school. - 10.
 Vehicle(s) must be registered in the high school office at which time a parking permit is issued, and parking space assigned.
 The vehicle must be parked so the permit is clearly visible.
 Changes in vehicles driven to school must be made in the high school office any time a different vehicle is parked in the school parking lot. - 11.
 Students are reminded that the possession of guns or other weapons, ammunition, drugs, alcohol tobacco products or any illegal objects is always prohibited on school grounds.
 This includes any vehicle that the student has driven onto school grounds.
 Objects left in a student's vehicle are legally considered to be "in their possession."